A quick, easy and adorably colorful DIY Easter basket liner made with a bandana…

 Pin the ribbon and creases into place in preparation for sewing.

-Your bandana should look like the image above before moving on.
+Your bandana should look like the image below before moving on.

 Simply place into your basket, and tie the ribbon in a bow on either side of the basket.